kadrianowski/FEND-memory-game/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Features

+The game uses a simple matching logic, which enables to toggle on at most 2 cards and compare their values.
+Each move (each pair comparing) is counted and displayed.
+There's also a 3-star rating system to showcase player's score.
+After the game is completed, modal pops up and presents the player with the time it took to finish, number of moves and corresponding star score.
+From there, the game can be replayed from the scratch.

+## Special thanks

+This wouldn't be possible without StackOverflow, great people of internet and Headspace meditation app.

 ## Contributing